tdechaize/tools_tde/How config CYGWIN64 (+ MinGW32 or MinGW64) into CodeBlocks.md

 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-And, with simply source "hellowworld.c", you can test generation of program into IDE CB, choosing "create new project" in main windows of CB, and choose "console application" with no source proposed by default, because named "main.c", and choose compiler
-"CYGWIN native GCC 64 bits".
-You can select good directory/source with option "add file" after first creation of project into CB.

-One time project created, you can generate it with selecting main menu "Build" and choose submenu "Rebuild..." (or CTRL-F11).
-If, you apply all of precedent instructions, compile and link of your program with this new compiler must be succeeded.

 For CYGWIN64 MinGW32, you must return into menu "Settings" of CB and select "CYGWIN native GCC 64 bits" compiler for copy it first, and, to terminate, rename to "CYGWIN MinGW32 GCC" by example.

 Then, you choose tab "Toolchain executable" of this compiler to position good environment like this

 Toolchain executable :
 	C:\CYGWIN64 (subdirectory \bin will be searched automatically to access to binaries listed after) compilateur C : 			   i686-w64-mingw32-gcc.exe
 	compilateur C++ : 			i686-w64-mingw32-g++.exe
 	linker for dynamic lib : 	i686-w64-mingw32-g++.exe
 	linker for static lib : 	    i686-w64-mingw32-gcc-ar.exe
 	debugger :					   GDB (default)
 	resource compiler :			i686-w64-mingw32-windres.exe
 	make program : 				make.exe			(note that mingw32-make.exe is not present with this install)

 You must add another directory into tab "Toolchain executable" with subtab "Additional paths" : C:\TDM-GCC-32\gdb32\bin.
 But, the name of executable associated with gdb is "gdb32.exe" not "gdb.exe" and you can't change this name into interface CB.
 But, to resolve this, you can copy, in this directory, "gdb32.exe" to "gdb.exe", and "gdb32server.exe" to "gdbserver.exe".
-Or create two links pointed on these two executables.
+Or create two links pointed on these two executables sith respectly name "gdb.exe" and "gdbserver.exe".

 Then, you choose tab" "Search directories" to position good environment like this :

-	to compiler : 			C:\CYGWIN64\usr\i686-w64-mingw32\sys-root\mingw\include
+	- to compiler : 			C:\CYGWIN64\usr\i686-w64-mingw32\sys-root\mingw\include
-	to linker : 			C:\cygwin64\usr\i686-w64-mingw32\sys-root\mingw\lib
+	- to linker : 			C:\cygwin64\usr\i686-w64-mingw32\sys-root\mingw\lib
-	to resource compiler : 	C:\CYGWIN64\usr\i686-w64-mingw32\sys-root\mingw\include
+	- to resource compiler : 	C:\CYGWIN64\usr\i686-w64-mingw32\sys-root\mingw\include

 You can test with precedent project C++ create into CB, after change compiler to "CYGWIN MinGW32 GCC" and rebuild it.

 And finally, for CYGWIN64 MinGW64, you must return into menu "Settings" of CB and select "CYGWIN MinGW32 GCC" compiler for copy it first, and, to terminate, rename to "CYGWIN MinGW64 GCC" by example.

 Then, you choose tab "Toolchain executable" of this compiler to position good environment like this